Tyro Dashboard Documentation

 CRUD Workflow

-Creating a new resource in Tyro Dashboard is a streamlined process.
+Creating a new resource in Tyro Dashboard is an incredibly streamlined process using the HasCrud trait.
 Follow these steps to set up a complete CRUD interface in minutes.

 1. Create Migration & Model